-Once again another company is on the heels of a massive data breach where intellectual property, customer records, private information, you-name-it, has been compromised.
+Once again another company is on the heels of a massive data breach where intellectual property, customer records, private information, you-name-it, has been compromised, a security incident.
 The recent news of Adobe Systemsi where a malicious entity stole intellectual property and accessed millions of credit card numbers is another case where “if there is a will, there is an attacker that will find a way.”

 This fear is unnecessary when you consider the fact that security standards such as HIPAA and PCI DSS all have elements of incident management and response embedded within them.
 If organizations are following a proper risk management plan to include an incident response process – when the inevitable occurs, they should feel a sense of relief, rather than fear and panic.

 For those who are unprepared, the incident response process that ensues will determine and look to answer the questions of what, how, and who, but the perceived shame of the network breach still exists.
 The inescapable damage to pride and ego of the security professional is irrelevant.
 The lessons learned in the majority of these instances is the need for better communication and preparation.